 Pakistan is totally reliant on the surface and groundwater resources of the Indus Basin to support food, energy and economic security.
 Pakistan faces some significant challenges with more than 40% of the population malnourished, the number of people impacted by this is increasing with a rapidly growing population.
 These issues are exacerbated by unsustainable use of groundwater, changes in the seasonality of inflows, and limited storage (30 days of use).
 On this basis the Indus Basin is one of the most vulnerable river basins in Asia.

 Pakistan and Australia have a long history of working together and the similarities between the Indus and the Murray-Darling Basin provide a foundation for a strong water partnership.
-Building on this foundation, the Australian government through its Sustainable Development Investment Portfolio (SDIP) is helping Pakistan implement Australian water resource management technologies, and building local capacity in integrated water resource management and impact assessment.
-The project is led by CSIRO as part of a 12 year program funded by the Australian Department of Foreign Affairs and Trade and CSIRO.
+Building on this foundation, the Australian government through its Sustainable Development Investment Portfolio (SDIP) helped Pakistan implement Australian water resource management technologies, and built local capacity in integrated water resources management and impact assessment.
+The project was led by CSIRO and funded by the Australian Department of Foreign Affairs and Trade and CSIRO.

 Water management tools are linked within a framework to explore water related development scenarios for Pakistan.
 Scenarios of interest include: